 Our main findings can be summarized as follows.
 First, we strongly reject the hypothesis that households do not posses advance information.
+Without advance information, the model cannot explain the magnitude of the consumption response to earnings expectations from the survey data.
 Thus, households and econometricians do not share the same information set, violating a standard assumption in macroeconomic consumption-savings models.
 An econometrician who does not take the private information on future earnings into account, over-estimates households' true income uncertainty - as measured by households' conditional earnings variance - by approximately 19%.

-Second, the consumption-expectations elasticity depends on the wealth position of the household; households' in the first quintile of the wealth distribution exhibit an elasticity that is approximately three times larger than the one of households in the last quintile.
+Second, the consumption-expectations elasticity depends on the wealth position of the house-provides an overview of this literature.

+hold; households' in the first quintile of the wealth distribution exhibit an elasticity that is approximately three times larger than the one of households in the last quintile.
 Third, households smooth their consumption better than an econometrician would predict; with advance information, households' consumption exhibits an approximately 29% lower sensitivity to earnings changes.
 Furthermore, an econometrician tends to overestimate the importance of current earnings and to underestimate the importance of expected earnings for consumption choices.